Vanishing of Witten zeta function at negative integers: Acknowledgment

 \section{Acknowledgment}

-The author thanks Prof. Kazuhiro Onodera for valuable feedbacks.
+The author thanks Prof. Kazuhiro Onodera for valuable feedback.
 The author has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101001179).